Skip to content

 Manila Baywalk is renowned for its breathtaking sunset views over Manila Bay.
 As the sun descends below the horizon, the sky transforms into a palette of vibrant colours, creating a serene and romantic atmosphere.
 Be sure to arrive in time to witness this natural spectacle.

-The baywalk provides an ideal setting for leisurely strolls along the shoreline.
+The bay walk provides an ideal setting for strolls along the shoreline.
 Feel the gentle sea breeze on your face as you take in the views of the bay, the distant islands, and the city skyline.

-As the sun sets, the baywalk comes to life with street performers and a variety of dining options, especially seafood restaurants known for their fresh catches.
-Try dishes like grilled prawns, kinilaw (ceviche), and crispy pata (deep-fried pork leg) for a taste of local flavours.
+As the sun sets, the baywalk comes to life with street performers and various dining options, especially seafood restaurants known for their fresh catches.
+Try grilled prawns, kinilaw (ceviche), and crispy pata (deep-fried pork leg) for local flavours.

 Practical Tips